For years, I’ve been advocating people forget about their passions for a minute and start an online business the boring way:

 If making money as quickly as possible is the most important thing you’re looking for, start with freelancing.

 Note: It’s also necessary to mention that freelancing isn’t easy either – and it takes a lot of work.
-BUT the process is simple and is more a matter of putting in hours and not getting frustrated by people saying “no.”
+But the process is simple: it is a matter of putting in hours and not getting frustrated by people saying “no.”

 Now that we’ve established that, I have a new message I want to put out there: